 Another architectural marvel is Paris’ Pantheon building, located in the Latin Quarter.
 Serving in a dual role over a century of religious and political center throughout the years, today it is the final resting place of many great contributors to French culture, including authors Victor Hugo and Alexandre Dumas, scientists Pierre and Marie Curie, World War II hero Jean Moulin, and inventor Louis Braille.

 Take a peek inside the Musée de l’Armée

-The gardens near the museum are also a great place to rest or enjoy a bite to eat in the area as it is located near the Eiffel Tower but far enough away to avoid the crowds near the Champ de Mars.
+The gardens charming hotel near the museum are charming hotels and also a great place to rest or enjoy a bite to eat in the area as it is centrally located near the Eiffel Tower but far enough away to avoid crowds near the Champ de Mars.

 One Paris monument missing from this list is Notre Dame, which was damaged in a heartbreaking fire in 2019.
 While tourists are no longer able to visit the famous cathedral until further notice, there is another Gothic cathedral you shouldn’t miss.
 Sainte-Chapelle was completed in 1248, and it has been beautifully preserved.
 Over 1,000 original stained-glass windows are sure to dazzle visitors and make this church a must-see during your trip to Paris.

 If you’re interested in art and architecture, don’t miss the Lavirotte Building, located in the 7th arrondissement at 29 Avenue Rapp, just around the corner from the Eiffel Tower.
 This exquisite building is one of the best examples of Art Nouveau architecture in the world.
 Completed by French architect Jules Lavirotte in 1901, the front door of the building alone is absolutely amazing, and you can spend a significant amount of time just soaking in all the details.
 It’s truly a visual feast!